Cal-Rex/milestone-project-4-fly-movement-library/README.md

 - Houses all of the movements in the movement library
 - contains the unique vimeo slug for each video, which calls the video from the vimeo database
 - a unique slug field for the app, that identifies the movement for the brower
-- a name field to identify the omvement to the user at the front end
+- a name field to identify the movement to the user at the front end
+- A thumbnail field to be used by other elements of the app whent he movement is being referenced

 **Tags**
-- contains a list of common tags associated with moevements in the library
+- contains a list of common tags associated with movements in the library
 - these tags are linked in each record by a foreign key, linking to the Movement Table
 - Each tag has a boolean value of true or false, true meaning that the tag is associated with that specific movement
 - This table was implemented with the hopes of adding more advanced search functionality, but due to setbacks in this iteration, this feature was postponed